 Not quite.
 You are probably familiar with the classic Olive Garden Zuppa Toscana soup.
 You can obviously enjoy it at the restaurant, but it also seems like every food blogger out there as as sausage kale soup recipe.
 I know I do!
 Another recipe for soup with kale, Zuppa Toscana has similarities to this kale tuscan soup like kale and italian sausage, but it also has potatoes and cream, whereas this recipe has beans and tomatoes.
 This tuscan bean soup with kale recipe is also dairy free, whereas zuppa toscana is not.

 If you are looking for more soups with kale recipes, try this Kale and Mushroom Soup.
+You can also add kale to this Minestrone Recipe.

 Make it creamy tuscan kale soup by adding ½ cup of heavy cream as a last step, just after removing from the heat, before serving in bowls.